Physical Therapy Geriatric Residency (Arizona)

 Mayo Clinic has two campuses in Arizona.
 On the Mayo Clinic campus in Phoenix is the state-of-the-art Mayo Clinic Hospital, the first hospital entirely designed and built by Mayo Clinic.
 It has been recognized several times by Phoenix magazine as the "Best Hospital in Phoenix."

-The Scottsdale campus is centered around a beautiful five-story outpatient clinic.
+The Mayo Clinic campus in Scottsdale is centered around a beautiful, five-story outpatient clinic.
 This modern facility contains extensive exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, pharmacy, patient education library, endoscopy suite, and a 188-seat auditorium for patient, staff and student education programs.
-Services in numerous medical and surgical disciplines are provided, including outstanding programs in cancer treatment and organ transplantation.

 Graduation and certification

 Upon successful completion of the Physical Therapy Geriatric Residency, you receive a certificate of completion from Mayo School of Health Sciences.

 Each year, Mayo School of Health Sciences admits one student to the Physical Therapy Geriatric Residency.
 This ensures you receive close one-on-one instruction and a comprehensive educational experience.